Let a professional Art Therapist lead you in using your imagination and creativity to heal your wounds of the mind, body, and spirit.

 Call 717-969-2208 to discuss your possibilities in art therapy and find out if it will be a good fit for you.

-Intake forms, other required forms, and other features can be accessed through the secure Client Portal (click button below).
+Intake forms, other required forms, and other features can be accessed through the secure Client Portal (access provided by administrative assistant prior to intake, call or email for more info).

 What is Art Therapy?